National Union of Students (United Kingdom): Politicisation and Broad Left, 1968–1982

-In the aftermath of the Second World War and with the onset of the Cold War, the National Union of Students had adopted a "no politics" clause in its charter in an attempt to distance itself from its 1930s flirtations with communism.
-During the 1950s, it had thus concerned itself with collective bargaining over student grants, teaching salaries and education.
+In the aftermath of the First World War in its founding constitution, the National Union of Students had adopted from the outset a "non political" clause in its charter in an attempt to distance itself from the reasons that the War had broken out.
+It had thus concerned itself with student interaction and cheap travel, student grants and student interests.

 This apolitical consensus was challenged in concert with the international protests of 1968 and as the Cold War intensified.
 At the 1969 NUS conference, then president Trevor Fisk came up against Jack Straw (then close to Bert Ramelson of the Communist Party of Great Britain, but much later Foreign Secretary under the New Labour government of Tony Blair) over the issue.
 Straw supported student protests against US military involvement in the Vietnam War, while Fisk advocated neutrality; Straw's side won and the "no politics" clause was removed.

 A new era began for the NUS, where political agitation and protest became institutionalized.
 Straw was followed up as president by Digby Jacks, also representing the Radical Student Alliance (formed in 1966 by Fergus Nicholson) and a member of the Communist Party of Great Britain.
 According to contemporary British government reports, the RSA was connected to the Trotskyist-led Vietnam Solidarity Campaign and had close links with the Sozialistischer Deutscher Studentenbund (organising a protest following Rudi Dutschke's shooting).
 The government report stated "If they have an ideological bible it consists of the work of Professor Herbert Marcuse, One-Dimensional Man."
 In line with the Marcusian viewpoint of championing politicised minority groups, throughout the 1970s, the NUS came to support what it called "liberation campaigns", including; homosexual rights (the first national group to do so in 1973), radical feminism and black nationalism.
 At the same time, the NUS adopted a No Platform policy; a concept pioneered by the IMG in 1972; to stifle the campus organisation and speech of nationalistic British groups that it declared to be "racist or fascist".
 At the time, this was aimed at the National Front and the Monday Club (a faction in the Federation of Conservative Students).